This lesson will cover the following topics:

 08 User Experience

-While filling up the form the user can choose to save the already filled-in data as a draft.
-The information will be saved in Salesforce under the My Submission custom object and will be populated on page load.
-This way, when the user returns to the form at a later stage and log in all their previously completed information will be available to them to complete.
+While filling out the form, the user can choose to save the already filled-in data as a draft.
+The information will be saved in Salesforce under the My Submission custom object and populated on page load.
+This way, when the user returns to the form at a later stage and logs in, all their previously completed information will be available for them to complete.

 09 Got Feedback?